 While many photographers may seek to capture a moment, artisans Luigi Murenu & Iango Henzi have aspired to transcend the genre and capture something more… a spirit.
-In an exclusive for The Impression we speak with the duo about challenging notions and inspiring dreams.
+In an exclusive for The Impression, Kenneth Richard speaks with the duo about challenging notions and inspiring dreams.

 All of the photographers I worked with had a real point of view.
 I had the opportunity to work with the most inspiring people and for this I am very grateful.
 These experiences have taught me and helped me to evolve into photography.
 Because of the shoots and work I did with them, I think that I maintained a kind of legacy through my hairdressing, and knew enough from everything I learned to leave hairdressing at the peak of my career.
 But before we move on, Iango has his own story of how he came into photography from ballet.

 Iango Henzi: Yes, I was doing ballet until I was 23 years old, had an accident, and had to stop.
 I crossed over into photography by chance, and started to work mainly in still life photography at first – I had a few shows in galleries.
 Ballet is very much a disciplined process so I took to the camera in the same way, learning the technical process of photography.
 After meeting Luigi, he introduced me more into the world of fashion and it gave me a whole new direction.

 Luigi Murenu: It was in Paris.
 We met at a party where we realized that we both spoke Italian.
 For weeks a friend of mine had been telling me about an artist that he wanted to buy a photograph from whom he wanted me to meet.
 It was only later that I realized I had met that same artist at that party and had been talking to him that whole time!